jcj7292/sead/join/index.md

 We welcome undergraduate students into our lab.
 We are happy to provide training in many aspects of data-intensive engineering analysis and design, and we have high expectations for their level of commitment to research.

-If you are an undergraduate interested in discussing research opportunities please contact Dr. Jie Chen.
+If you are an undergraduate interested in discussing research opportunities please contact Dr. Jie Chen at jiechen@vt.edu.

 <!--
 ### Undergraduate Students